Leg Up Foundation Education Programs

 • Identify the elements that plants need to grow and survive

-• Understand the importance of the bee in our world and environment
+• Understand the importance of insects in our world and environment

 • Recognize and understand the challenges of the urban/rural interface